amcgail/spread/README.md

 pip install <GIT_REPO>/requirements.txt
 ```

+You also will need to create a symlink in the `site-packages` directory of the virtual environment, linking to this GitHub repo.

 In your working directory (outside the repo), create a `.config.yaml` file with the appropriate values (see `.config.example.yaml`).
 You should be ready to develop!

 # Contact